sutton7272/FlutterBye/replit.md

 **Token Price Comparison**: Component removed from mint page as it was not functioning properly.
 The pricing comparison widget has been cleaned up from the user interface.

+**Token Holder Analysis Enhancement**: Repositioned the powerful Token Holder Analysis feature to be permanently visible in the main form column rather than hidden behind a button click.
+This valuable wallet targeting tool is now prominently displayed in the mint page to emphasize its importance for precision marketing campaigns.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Design preference: Electric blue and green color scheme with animated electrical pulse effects running through frames and borders, creating a high-energy circuit aesthetic.